-The Company's financial liabilities as at December 31, 2021 and 2020 consist of due to policyholders, due to related parties, accounts payable, accrued expenses and other liabilities.
+The Company's financial liabilities as at December 31, 2022 and 2021 consist of variable unit-linked liabilities, due to policyholders, due to related parties, accounts payable, accrued expenses and other liabilities.

 Financial liabilities

 Initial recognition

 Financial liabilities are recognized in the Company's financial statements when the Company becomes a party to the contractual provisions of the instrument.
 Financial liabilities are initially recognized at fair value.
 Transaction costs are included in the initial measurement of the Company's financial liabilities, except for debt instruments classified at FVTPL.